open-telemetry/opentelemetry-python/CONTRIBUTING.md

 We try to keep the amount of _public symbols_ in our code minimal.
 A public symbol is any Python identifier that does not start with an underscore.
 Every public symbol is something that has to be kept in order to maintain backwards compatibility, so we try to have as few as possible.

 To check if your PR is adding public symbols, run `tox -e public-symbols-check`.
-This will always fail if public symbols are being added.
-The idea behind this is that every PR that adds public symbols fails in CI, forcing reviewers to check the symbols to make sure they are strictly necessary.
+This will always fail if public symbols are being added/removed.
+The idea behind this is that every PR that adds/removes public symbols fails in CI, forcing reviewers to check the symbols to make sure they are strictly necessary.
 If after checking them, it is considered that they are indeed necessary, the PR will be labeled with `Skip Public API check` so that this check is not run.